What Is The Difference Between An Element And Compound

 • Plasma: At extremely high temperatures, elements can exist as plasma, a superheated state where electrons are stripped from atoms, forming ions.
 This state is common in stars.

 The periodic table of elements is a powerful tool that organizes all known elements based on their atomic number and recurring chemical properties.
-It provides a visual representation of the relationships between elements and their characteristics.
+It provides a visual representation of the relationships between elements and their characteristics That's the part that actually makes a difference..

 Properties of Elements